 Okay, now really think about where you want your stencil to be on the wall.
 Perhaps you want to start in the middle of your wall.
 Maybe you want to the stencil centered above your doorway.
 Eyeball the perfect position and then stick your stencil onto the wall (this is where that adhesive spray comes in handy).
 If your stencil is a bit heavy (or like mine was used before), use painter’s tape to keep it from falling off the wall.

 Let’s get to painting!
 Dip your foam roller into the paint evenly.
 Roll it out on the tray as much as possible.
 Then roll the foam roller on a paper towel to get out all the excess paint.
 When I say less is more here, I mean it 100%.
 If the roller is too thick with paint, there will be seepage on your stencil.
 If paint does seep, here’s where that cup of water comes in handy.
 Dip a paper towel into the cup of water and simply clean the paint up.
 Since the paint is wet, it’s quite easy to wipe away the extra paint.
+Here is the weblink to find top quality paint that you require.

 Now that all the excess paint is out, roll your paint onto the stencil.
 It should be a light layer.